-The CENSIS ranking 2019-2020 ranked the University of Trento in the top position, for the 4th time since 2010, in both the general ranking of state universities and in the ranking of 16 medium-sized universities (those with 10,000 to 20,000 students), with a final score of 97.
+The CENSIS ranking 2021/2022 ranked the University of Trento second in the general ranking and in the top position in the ranking of 16 medium-sized universities, those with 10,000 to 20,000 students, with a final score of 97.3.

-Universities (both state and private universities, divided by category based on their size, on a scale ranging from 66 to 110) and the university system are evaluated based on 6 sets of indicators: services, scholarships and student aids, facilities, communication and digital services, internationalisation and graduate employability.
+Universities (both state and private universities, divided by category based on their size, on a scale ranging from 66 to 110) and the university system are evaluated based on 6 sets of indicators: services, scholarships and other student aid, facilities, communication and digital services, internationalisation and graduate employability.

 CENSIS Ranking of medium-sized universities (10,000 to 20,000 students)

 The evaluation of the different discipline areas of Italian state universities examines both undergraduate and graduate programmes and is based on 2 sets of indicators: student progress (number of students who continue from 1st to 2nd year; “on-track” students; number of students who graduate on time) and internationalisation (student mobility after graduation; number of universities involved in student mobility programmes; percentage of foreign students).